cwfparsonson/cwfparsonson.github.io/_projects/7-network_traffic_generation_tool.md

 ## A Case in Point
 <div style="text-align: justify">
-In one Google DeepMind paper {% cite paliwal_2020 %}, researchers trained a graph neural network (GNN) to place operations (ops) onto machines for real TensorFlow computation (job) graphs.
+In one Google DeepMind paper [1], researchers trained a graph neural network (GNN) to place operations (ops) onto machines for real TensorFlow computation (job) graphs.
 Placing ops and scheduling the tensors (flows) that pass between them is a common task for data centres, which often have many specialised high-bandwidth processing units and are therefore ideal for hosting large-scale machine learning inference and training.

 <br/><br/>
 Google did not want to release real TensorFlow data.
 In an effort to aid reproducibility, the researchers published some characteristic distributions of the real graphs and released a database of 'synthetic' graphs.
 However, as shown in the image below, the distributions of the real and synthetic graphs are quite different.
 As such, benchmarking other systems on realistic TensorFlow graphs is not possible using only the synthetic dataset.